nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Removing membership

 * Removing a membership from a user
-    1. Prerequisites: There needs to be existing client data in the client's list with a membership.
+    1. Prerequisites: There needs to be existing client data in the client list with a membership.
     2. Test case: `removeMembership 1` (User at index 1 has a membership)<br>
        Expected: The client at index 1 will have his membership removed.
     3. Test case: `removeMembership 1` (User at index 1 has no membership)<br>